 After few days, we start seeing the fermentation bubbles.

-The length of the fermentation depends on the overall room temperature.
-But that can be from few days to over a week.
-But even when the Ketchup jars goes into the fridge, the fermentation process will continue.
+The length of the fermentation process depends on the overall room temperature.
+It can be from few days to over a week.
+But even when our Ketchup jars goes into the fridge, the fermentation process will continue.

-We love our Ketchup & when we have a sandwich that can call for it, we obviously use it.
+We love our Ketchup and when we have a sandwich that calls for it, we obviously are very happy to use it.

 Here are just two examples:

-A Lentil Burger with Lettuce, Tomatoes, Fermented Ketchup & Lacto-fermented Onions
+A Lentil Burger with Lettuce, Tomatoes, Fermented Ketchup and Lacto-fermented Onions.

-Tempeh Sandwich with Avocado, Lettuce, Tomato, Kombucha Mustard, Fermented Ketchup & our Garlic Dill Pickle.
+Tempeh Sandwich with Avocado, Lettuce, Tomato, Kombucha Mustard, Fermented Ketchup and our Garlic Dill Pickle.

 Ingredients: Tomatoes, Kombucha Vinegar, Unrefined BIO Sugar, Onion, Garlic & Spices (Smoked Paprika, Cumin & Coriander)